 When someone dies, the property they leave behind is called their ‘estate’.
-Their will names the executors who will be legally responsible for collecting in all of the estate, paying off any debts and liabilities, and distributing the estate to the beneficiaries under the will.
+Their will names the executors who will be legally responsible for collecting in all of the estates, paying off any debts and liabilities, and distributing the estate to the beneficiaries under the will.
+Estate administration solicitors can guide you more in detail.

 Executors are legally responsible for: